 - Notices details others don’t, and has a strong sense of cause and effect (intellectually, but often, not socially).

-- The school counselor’s “friendship group” doesn’t help much, if at all.
+- The counselor’s “friendship group” doesn’t help much, or at all. (hint: that’s because they’re neurodiverse)

-Keep in mind, too, there’s no guarantee the student’s parents will realize he’s gifted.
-Often, they won’t – especially if he’s in preschool or early elementary school, or he’s the oldest child in his family.
+Keep in mind, too, there’s no guarantee the student’s parents will realize she’s gifted.
+Often, they won’t – especially if she’s in preschool or early elementary school, or she’s the oldest child in her family.

-Moreover, if the child is twice-exceptional or “2e” (gifted + a disability), people are more likely to notice where he struggles rather than the area(s) in which he’s gifted.
+Moreover, if the child is 2e, it’s common for adults to notice where she struggles, rather than the area(s) in which she’s gifted.

 Did I mention this can get complicated?